 “Then Jacob said, ‘Swear to me as of this day.’

 “So he swore to him, and sold his birthright to Jacob.
 And Jacob gave Esau bread and stew of lentils; then he ate and drank, arose, and went his way.
-Thus Esau despised his birthright.”—Genesis 25:29-34
+Thus Esau despised his birthright.”

 Many of us may feel like Esau, coming in tired, weary, feeling as if we are about to die and not willing to take the extra steps—however few—to reach that which will refresh.
 We may feel hopeless and worn, desiring to accept any terms to relieve it, but we are coming into a new season, and while the enemy may be trying his best to defeat us by wearing us down… we CAN overcome.

-Making the choice to enter the new season and accept our inheritance is half the battle.
+Making the choice to enter the new season and reclaim and recover our inheritance is half the battle.

 When something is complete, particularly something God has laid down, then it is fulfilled, it is perfect, and it is finished.
-Our inheritance is coming in, our authority as the sons and daughters of the King of kings is being made manifest.
-We are being promoted—new beginnings—and it is in all ways perfect… because it comes from God, and God alone.
+Then we also have a covenant.
+Your inheritance is coming in, your authority as the sons and daughters of the King of kings is being made manifest.
+You are being promoted—new beginnings—and it is in all ways perfect… because it comes from God, and God alone.

 When we accept that God is the only one who has the strength and wisdom to move us forward, and we are willing to step through the door—out of the narrow path into the green pastures—then we are ready to live in the inheritance of the season.
 To live with God and in relationship with Him.
 To realize we are kings and priests as God Himself has proclaimed.

 “… To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
-Amen.”—Revelation 1:5-6
+Amen.”

-“But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.”—Luke 6:35
+“But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.”

 Rosh Hashanah has many traditions and rules—ways of doing and preparing.
 Yet, in this season it is vital to realize that while they remain important, making our choice to follow God’s plans is a priority.
 We do not have to shout from the rooftops that we will follow God anywhere in this new season.
 We do not even have to know exactly what His plans look like.
 We can make this decision in the innermost parts of our hearts.
 We can accept that we may not know everything.
 We can silently agree to make whatever changes God requires; even those involving letting go of that we love, or picking up that we have not desired.